Delta seals deal to buy Pennsylvania refinery

-TRAINER, Pennsylvania (Reuters) - Delta Air Lines (DAL.N) took the keys to the Trainer, Pennsylvania, refinery from Phillips 66 (PSX.N) on Friday, becoming the first air carrier to wade into fuel production in a bid to bring down costs.
+TRAINER, Pennsylvania, June 22 (Reuters) - Delta Air Lines took the keys for the Trainer, Pennsylvania refinery from Phillips 66 on Friday, becoming the first air carrier to wade into fuel production in a bid to bring down costs.

 The deal, which revived the shuttered 185,000 barrel-per-day plant and eased fears of a fuel supply shortfall in the U.S. Northeast, was finalized late afternoon, company officials said.

-Delta subsidiary Monroe Energy, which will run the plant, will start maintenance at the shuttered plant after the July 4 holiday to restart fuel production in the fall, the company said in a statement.
+The refinery was expected to begin a 40 to 50-day maintenance period beginning in early July before resuming production.

-Monroe will spend about $100 million to convert the refinery, increase jet fuel output to 52,000 bpd and cut back on production of gasoline.
-Gasoline demand on the East Coast has dropped in recent years due to more efficient vehicle fuel consumption and modified driver behavior in a weak economy.
+Monroe Energy, a Delta subsidiary, will spend about $100 million to convert the refinery in Trainer, Pennsylvania, to increase jet fuel output to 52,000 bpd and cut back on production of gasoline.
+Gasoline demand on the East Coast has dropped in recent years, as drivers modify their behavior due to the weak economy and as vehicle fuel economy improves.

 Delta hopes the deal will lower its fuel costs, which reached nearly $12 billion last year, the largest expenditure on its balance sheet.